 Another one-fifth of U.S. carbon emissions comes from the residential sector.
 Average home sizes have increased dramatically in recent decades, as has the accompanying footprint of each home.
 Suburban sprawl contributes significantly to deforestation, reducing the capacity of the planet to absorb the increased CO2 we emit.
 Due to a dramatic decrease in household size, from 3.1 persons per home in 1970 to 2.6 in 2000, homebuilding is outpacing the population growth that is driving it.
 More Americans are driving farther to reach bigger homes with higher heating and cooling demands and fewer people per household than ever before.
 All of these trends exacerbate the carbon footprint inherent in the basic energy needs of a burgeoning U.S. population.

 Globally, recent research indicates that assumptions regarding declining fertility rates used by the Intergovernmental Panel on Climate Change to develop future emissions scenarios may be overly optimistic.
-While fertility rates have generally declined over the past few decades, progress has slowed in recent years, especially in developing nations, largely due to cutbacks in family planning assistance and political interference from the United States.
+While fertility rates have generally declined over the past few decades, progress has slowed in recent years, especially in the global south, largely due to cutbacks in family planning assistance and political interference from the United States.
 And even if fertility rates are reduced to below replacement levels, population levels will continue to climb steeply for some time as people live longer and billions of young people mature and proceed through their reproductive years.
 Per-capita greenhouse gas emissions may drop, but the population bulge will continue to contribute to a dangerous increase in greenhouse gases in the atmosphere.